Statue of Edmund Burke, Bristol

-The statue of Edmund Burke in Bristol, England, is a commemorative bronze sculpture of Edmund Burke (1729–1797) standing in The Centre, created in 1894 by James Havard Thomas.
-It is grade II listed.
+The statue of Edmund Burke in Bristol, England, is a commemorative bronze sculpture of Edmund Burke (1729–1797) standing in The Centre.
+It was created in 1894 by James Havard Thomas and is grade II listed.

-Overview

-Standing in The Centre, Bristol, the statue is a commemorative bronze sculpture of Edmund Burke (1729–1797) by James Havard Thomas, created in 1894.
-It is grade II listed.
 A second copy of the sculpture stands on Massachusetts Avenue in Washington, D.C., United States.
 It has been said incorrectly that the statue is a copy of an 1858 marble work in the Palace of Westminster; that marble statue is by William Theed, the younger.

 The bronze statue stands on a red granite plinth with the inscription "BURKE / 1774–1780 / I wish to be an MP to have my share of doing good and resisting evil / Speech at Bristol 1780".
-Burke was Member of Parliament for Bristol from 1774 to 1780.
+Burke was a Member of Parliament for Bristol from 1774 to 1780.